4E71-NOP/FlexibleLampStack/readme.md

 ## General Information
 This Docker Stack is built for local development and **not** for production usage.
 And as repetition is the key to pedagogy : YOU DO **NOT** USE IT FOR PRODUCTION.

+* **Why ?** : The default behavior of those applications / containers is considered as loose in terms of security.
+Ex: this `php.ini` doesn't have a `'display_errors = 0'` entry which is considered as a security risk.
+You can add it of course.
+But by default PHP diplays errors.
+Also this project use configured password.
+It is safe to say you need to change that, right ?
+* **Should I set those for you ?**  : No!
+Because you're supposed to know what to do about it, it's not the project goal, and nobody can do that as everyone has different needs.

+So by default and if you are using the default values. **Do not use this in production.**

 ## Configuration